WASDetchan/SDL2Project/SDL2/SDL2/docs/README-touch.md

 * event.tfinger.touchId  - the Id of the touch device.
 * event.tfinger.fingerId - the Id of the finger which just went down.
 * event.tfinger.x        - the x coordinate of the touch (0..1)
-* event.tfinger.y        - the y coordinate of the touch (0..1)
+* event.tfinger.Y        - the Y coordinate of the touch (0..1)
 * event.tfinger.pressure - the pressure of the touch (0..1)

 SDL_FINGERMOTION: